Implementing PCA

 Use this workflow when:

-• Dataset size exceeds comfortable RAM limits - When traditional PCA fails with memory errors, or when loading data takes minutes, block-wise processing becomes necessary.
-Rule of thumb: if your data matrix is >30% of available RAM, use BigDataStatMeth’s approach to avoid memory issues during computation.
+• Dataset size exceeds comfortable RAM limits — When traditional prcomp() fails with memory errors, BigDataStatMeth’s block-wise approach becomes necessary.

-• Population structure matters for your analysis - GWAS, rare variant analysis, and selection scans all require proper ancestry adjustment.
-This workflow identifies population structure reliably, providing covariates for downstream association tests.
-Skipping proper PCA leads to false positive associations driven by population stratification.
+• Population structure matters for your analysis — GWAS, rare variant analysis, and selection scans all require ancestry adjustment; this workflow provides it reliably.

 Simpler approaches work better when:

-• Data easily fits in memory - If prcomp(scale(data)) works without issues, use it.
-Base R PCA is well-tested, well-documented, and integrates seamlessly with the broader R ecosystem.
-Don’t add HDF5 complexity when traditional methods suffice.
+• Data easily fits in memory — If stats::prcomp(scale(data)) works without issues, use it.

 11 Next Steps